Σημείωση: To αυθεντικό είναι νεώτερο από την παρούσα μετάφραση.

 when the pages you maintain are updated in English, and need your

 attention to update the translation.
 For that, simply add your name as

 The copypage.pl will do this automatically

 The header of the web page can be easily produced by using the copypage.pl script in the webwml root directory.
 The script will copy the page to the right place, create directories and makefiles if necessary, and add the required header automatically.
 You will be warned if a page to be copied exists in the repository, whether because the page was removed from the repository (due to it being too out of date) or because somebody already committed a translation and your local repository copy is not up to date.

-In order to start using the copypage.pl you should first configure the file language.conf which it will use to determine the language you are translating to.
-That file only needs to have a line with the language name, thats it.
+In order to start using the copypage.pl you should first configure the file language.conf in the webwml root directory, which it will use to determine the language you are translating to.
+That file needs up to two lines: the first line gets the language name (like german) and the second can optionally get the name of the maintaining translator.
 You can also set the language through the use of the DWWW_LANG environment variable and use the DWWW_MAINT environment variable to put your name so that it will be added to the header of the wml files generated as the maintainer for the translation.
+Or as a third possibility, you can give language and (optionally) maintainer on the commandline via -l german -m "Donald Duck" and not use the language.conf file at all.
 There are other features available in the script, just run it without any arguments to get the help.

 After you have run e.g. ./copypage.pl file.wml, translate the original text within the file.
 Comments in files will indicate if there are items that should not be translated; respect them.
 Don't do any unnecessary changes to the formatting; if something needs to be fixed, it should likely be done in the original file.

 You can build HTML from WML by running make file.<lang>.html.
 If that works, check if the syntax is fully valid with weblint file.<lang>.html.